On this page

 - The

-must be the first stage in the pipeline. - A
+$matchstage that includes a$textmust be the first stage in the pipeline. - A

-operator can only occur once in the stage. - The
+textoperator can only occur once in the stage. - The

-expressions. - The text search, by default, does not return the matching documents in order of matching scores.
+textoperator expression cannot appear in$oror$notexpressions. - The text search, by default, does not return the matching documents in order of matching scores.
 Use the

-aggregation expression in the$sort
+$metaaggregation expression in the$sortstage.

 Text Score

-operator assigns a score to each document that contains the search term in the indexed fields.
+The $text operator assigns a score to each document that contains the search term in the indexed fields.
 The score represents the relevance of a document to a given text search query.
-The score can be part of a $sort
+The score can be part of a $sort pipeline specification as well as part of the projection expression.
+The { $meta: "textScore" } expression provides information on the processing of the $text operation.
+See $meta aggregation for details on accessing the score for projection or sort.

-The metadata is only available after the $match
+The metadata is only available after the $match stage that includes the $text operation.

 Calculate the Total Views for Articles that Contains a Word